engisalor/sketch-grammar-explorer/README.md

 '79f8510cc16b10bb'
 ```

-### Packaging and sending calls: `sgex.call.package`
+### Packaging and sending calls: `sgex.Package`

-This module has the `Package` class, which manages the different aspects of making and executing API calls.
+`Package` is how making and executing API calls is managed.

 **Methods for sending calls**

 - `Package.send_requests()` executes a list of calls sequentially, following throttling instructions in `config["<server>"]["<wait>"]` if provided
 - `Package.send_async_requests()` executes a list of calls asynchronously if `config["<server>"]["asynchronous"] = True`

-Both of these methods have some error handling to prevent repeating calls if something is misconfigured, but still test large jobs beforehand to avoid issues.
+Both methods have some error handling to prevent repeating calls if something is misconfigured, but still test large jobs beforehand to avoid issues.

 **Server wait times**